Steps To Become A Professional Guardian

 Pursuant to Section 744.102(17), Fla.
 Stat, a professional guardian is any guardian who has at any time rendered services to three or more non-relative wards as their guardian.
 The court may not appoint any professional guardian who is not registered by the Office of Public and Professional Guardians pursuant to Section 744.2003(9), Fla.
 Stat.

-In Florida, a professional guardian can be an adult and legal resident of the state.
-You will be required to successfully complete a 40 hours of instruction and training course, and afterwards pass the statewide Florida Competency Guardianship Exam.
-Later, there will be additional continuing education requirements that will need to be maintained.
+In Florida a professional guardian can be an adult and legal resident of the state.
+You will be required to successfully complete the state approved 40 hours of instruction and training course, which includes passing the in-course exam, and afterwards pass the statewide Florida Competency Guardianship Exam.
+Later, there will be additional continuing education requirements that will need to be maintained on a regular basis.

 In order to register as a professional guardian, you will need to submit a comprehensive application to the Office of Public and Professional Guardians (OPPG), which is housed within the Florida Department of Elder Affairs.
-This will include a complete credit report, undergo fingerprinting and pass a Level II criminal background screening, and obtaining an initial $50,000 blanket bond.
+This will include a complete credit report every 2-years, undergo fingerprinting and pass a Level II criminal background screening, and obtaining an initial $50,000 blanket bond.

 The court appoints guardians.